 Before general anesthesia

-The information you provide will help the anesthesia specialist choose the drugs that will work best and be safest for you.
+The information you provide will help your anesthesiologist choose the medications that will be most appropriate and safe for you.

 During general anesthesia